 - In response to the churn in rulemaking and in anticipation of Sackett v.
 EPA, ELI released a detailed look at the condition of state protections for non-federal wetlands and waters.
 State Protection of Nonfederal Waters: Turbidity Continues (article)

 - In 2022-23, ELI examined alternative strategies states and tribes may use to protect non-federal waters.
 Filling the Gaps (working paper)

 In 2006, ELI filed a “friend of the court” brief with the U.S. Supreme Court in Rapanos v.
 United States.
-ELI's amicus curiae brief in the critical Rapanos case represented ELI’s first (and, to date, only) participation in litigation.
+ELI's amicus curiae brief represented ELI’s first (and only) participation in litigation.
+It focused on constitutional issues related to Clean Water Act jurisdiction.
 Justice Kennedy cited ELI’s brief favorably in his Rapanos concurrence, the opinion from the ruling that most courts and legal observers agree articulates the principal test for Clean Water Act jurisdiction.

 In 2007, ELI published Anchoring the Clean Water Act: Congress’s Constitutional Sources of Power to Protect the Nation’s Waters, which identifies the constitutional basis of Congress’s authority to protect waterways and explains what the Supreme Court has said about these constitutional powers in past cases.